 Snow Leopard Strain

 Snow Leopard is an indica dominant hybrid which delivers a satisfying combination of physical and cerebral effects.
 Its large, beautiful buds are a pleasure to behold, and many consumers enjoy the creeping high they impart.
-Snow Leopard’s complex aroma directly reflects the well-rounded effects of the strain, which can help ease chronic pain and inflammation.
+Snow Leopard’s complex aroma directly reflects the well-rounded effects of the strain.
 On the recreational side, Snow Leopard brings true relaxation closer to consumers’ grasp with its dreamy and uplifting effects.
 Growers appreciate Snow Leopard for its dense colas and high yields.

 Overview of Snow Leopard

 Snow Leopard contains at least 45 percent indica with 30 percent sativa, and the other 15 percent is variable in the plant's phenotype expression.
 The indica dominance manifests in large, somewhat rounded buds.
 Despite the appealingly fluffy appearance of the nugs, breaking them open reveals a serious supply of resin binding the flower together.
 The buds are a medium to sage green punctuated with especially long, rusty-orange pistils.
 Due to the bud size, Snow Leopard trichomes appear particularly bold and well-defined.

 Aroma alone is a good enough reason to choose Snow Leopard.
 Its exotic origins create an equally unique scent profile, dominated by tropical fruits and earthiness.
 Notes of wood and pine anchor sweetness for a pleasant balance.
 Fans of Cheese strains will enjoy the remarkable halo of slight fermentation lightly sealing the profile.